0xPxt/0xPxt.github.io/_posts/2020-03-12-Reverse-Engineering-Objects.md

 To put it all in a nutshell, detecting the apparition of an object in source code by just looking at the disassembly is a possible thing to do, however, it can sometimes be a little bit tricky and we need to really understand what the compiler does and pay close attention to the details.

-I haven’t talked about *vtables* in this post, which is another way of detecting objects but it is a method that’s a little more advanced and the post has gotten long enough, but don’t worry, I will explain them in the future.
+I haven’t talked about <em>vtables</em> in this post, which is another way of detecting objects but it is a method that’s a little more advanced and the post has gotten long enough, but don’t worry, I will explain them in the future.

 You can always do the research yourselves though (But I know it is cooler to read me explaining it 😉)!